 This year’s holiday season can be special for you and your family regardless of your budget.
 Here are some fun tips for creating new holiday traditions while saving money.

 1) Make your cards from recycled materials.
 Cards can be made from paper grocery bags, cereal boxes, used file folders and even last year’s holiday cards.
 Feature your family’s artwork and use recycled wrapping paper or paper from catalogs and magazines for backgrounds.
-A great resource for making cards from recycled materials is "Creative Correspondence" by Michael and Judy Jacobs, available at Amazon.com or check with The Bookstore or Bundles of Books & Gifts for other options.
+A great resource for making cards from recycled materials is "Creative Correspondence" by Michael and Judy Jacobs, available at Amazon.com.

 3) Save on your holiday treats.
 Kathryn Manchip, a Sammamish, WA mom and hobby baker shares these tips.
 “If you are going to be doing a lot of baking, buy your ingredients in bulk from places like Costco."
 Manchip also recommends participating in a cookie exchange so you can sample different treats without having to bake them yourself.
 "And if you want to be adventurous and thrifty, try making a fondant as an icing – it works on both cakes and cookies.
 You can make your own at home for a fraction of the cost of the store-bought fondant.
 It tastes better, too, since it's mostly made out of melted marshmallows.”
 Manchip recommends this recipe for fondant.

-7) Check out the free and low-cost holiday activities in your area.
-Local productions of holiday favorites including "The Nutcracker" or "A Christmas Carol" can be just as magical as a big city production for a fraction of the ticket price.
-School and community bands and orchestras often offer free holiday music concerts.
-Southminster Presbyterian Church will hold its Christmas program on Dec.
-16. Students from District 89 will perform in a holiday program on Dec.
-18. Or, toss your kids in the car with some hot chocolate and holiday treats and tour your town’s neighborhoods for the best holiday light shows.
+6) Check out the free and low-cost holiday activities in your area.
+Local productions of holiday favorites including "The Nutcracker" or the Holiday Pops.
+School and community bands and orchestras also often offer free holiday music concerts.
+Toss your kids in the car with some hot chocolate and holiday treats and tour your town’s neighborhoods for the best holiday light shows.

-9) Skip the expensive Santa breakfast or holiday dinner out and spend time at your favorite service organization.
-One organization you may contact to find out how you can help is the Glen Ellyn Food Pantry, which is in despearate need of donations this year.
-Give back with your family by sorting donations.
+7) Skip the expensive Santa breakfast or holiday dinner out and spend time at your favorite service organization.
+Give back with your family by sorting donations or serving a meal.

-10) Check out your favorite movies, holiday books and music from the Glen Ellyn Public Library and schedule some evenings to share childhood favorites such as "It’s a Wonderful Life" or "Miracle on 34th Street" with your kids.
+8) Check out your favorite movies, holiday books and music from your local library and schedule some evenings to share childhood favorites such as "It’s a Wonderful Life" or "Miracle on 34th Street" with your kids.